ML for Developers: Build Models Without Drowning in Math (2026)

 print(classification_report(y_test, y_pred, target_names=data.target_names))

-Step 6 — Make Predictions
+Step 6: Make Predictions on New Data

 import numpy as np

-sample = np.array([[5.1, 3.5, 1.4, 0.2]]) # one flower measurement
+sample = np.array([[5.1, 3.5, 1.4, 0.2]])

 prediction = model.predict(sample)